jgirstmair/Registration-pipeline/README.md

 - [ ] Perform Noise2Void on all noisy images
 - [ ] Grow Images by 1.3 (currently set to 1.2)
 - [ ] Rotate randomly and check if you can recover the correct alignment.
 First test failed.
+- [ ] PCA rotation matrix and the pre-registration should be applied on the original (not down-sampled) images.

 ### Learnings